 Do you know if you are using either of these methods on your website?
 Marketing teams may be working with the same website to Salesforce integration for years and have no idea whether or not web-to-lead or web-to-case are currently being used.
 This is even more dangerous because if you don’t know, you cant take the necessary steps to update these setups and continue uninterrupted lead and case flow.

-To see if you are using one of these methods, check the HTML on your form pages for a form action that points to a URL that includes www.salesforce.com.
+To see if you are using one of these methods, check the HTML on your form pages for a form action that points to a URL including www.salesforce.com.
 Resolving this issue requires going into your HTML and changing URL endpoints.

-This change by Salesforce surfaces many of the other issues with web-to-lead and web-to-case and is a great opportunity for you and your organization to consider an alternative method to get leads and cases from your website into Salesforce.
+This change by Salesforce has surfaced many of the other issues with web-to-lead and web-to-case and is a great opportunity for you and your organization to consider an alternative method to get leads and cases from your website into Salesforce.

 Should you be using Web-to-Lead or Web-to-Case?

-This is a good opportunity for you to evaluate whether or not you should continue using these two methods to capture form data from your website and submit it to Salesforce.
+Now that the update took place, you should evaluate whether or not to continue using these two methods to capture form data from your website and submit it to Salesforce.

 Are you aware that a lead is lost if someone submits an email address or phone number that doesn’t fit the standard format?
 Leads are also lost if your Salesforce setup requires specific fields to be filled out upon lead creation but they aren’t included in the web-to-lead setup.
 Last name, for instance, is required by default.
 If your web-to-lead form isn’t submitting that field, your leads enter a black hole and you can never retrieve them.